Brazil’s Bicentennial Celebrates the 50th anniversary of its all-time most popular song.

-Subsequently in 2001, ‘The Waters of March’ was named as the all-time best Brazilian song in a poll of more than 200 Brazilian journalists, musicians, and other artists conducted by Brazil’s leading daily newspaper, Folha de São Paulo.
+Subsequently in 2001, ‘The Waters of March’ was named the all-time best Brazilian song in a poll of more than 200 Brazilian journalists, musicians, and other artists conducted by Brazil’s leading daily newspaper, Folha de São Paulo.

-Moreover, Rolling Stone Brazil conducted its own survey of 100 Greatest Brazilian Songs in 2009, where ‘Águas de Março’ ranked second to Chico Buarque’s ‘Construção’.
+Moreover, Rolling Stone Brazil conducted its survey of 100 Greatest Brazilian Songs in 2009, where ‘Águas de Março’ ranked second to Chico Buarque’s ‘Construção’.

 Billboard magazine reports that The Waters Of March’ is one of the best-selling Brazilian songs (via Elis & Tom) of all time.

 Finally, American jazz critic Leonard Feather lists ‘The Waters of March’ as one of the top 10 songs of the past 100 years.